Last updated: September 29, 2014 (1 month ago)

 Open to new Members: Yes

-We intend the backyard and most of the ground-floor indoor space to be used as common area for all the members of this cohousing community, and we intend much of the common area to be used for self-directed learning by the residents and their guests, including adults and children of all ages.
+We intend the backyard and much of the ground-floor indoor space to be used as common area for all the members of this cohousing community, and we intend much of the common area to be used for self-directed learning by the residents and their guests, including adults and children of all ages.
 (Some of us are working on forming a co-op for self-directed learners, which will utilize our common area as well as other places in and around the city.)

 The common area will have many opportunities for children to observe nature; interact with older and younger children and adults; run, climb, and jump; experiment with materials and processes; garden, cook, build, repair, and sew; dance and make music and artworks; play games; and, through it all, learn valuable life skills.